symphonygroup/bg-showcase/ai-bot-tensorflow-context/README.md

 ## Step 4: Set up the Zara 2.0 Discord bot code

-1. In your project directory, edit the `.env` file
+1. In the `ai-discord-bot` folder, edit the `.env` file.
 2. Replace `YOUR_DISCORD_BOT_TOKEN` with the bot token you copied in Step 2.
 3. Replace `YOUR_OPENAI_API_KEY` with the OpenAI API key you copied in Step 3.
 4. Save the changes.

+## Step 5: Start the Summarization API

+1. Open a terminal or command prompt, navigate to the `summarization-api` folder, and run `uvicorn main:app --reload`.
+2. The summarization API should now be running on `http://localhost:8000`.

-## Step 5: Start the Zara 2.0 Discord bot
+## Step 6: Start the Zara 2.0 Discord bot

-1. In your terminal or command prompt, navigate to your project directory and run `node .`.
+1. Open a new terminal or command prompt, navigate to the `ai-discord-bot` folder, and run `node .`.
 2. If everything is set up correctly, you should see the message "Logged in as [Bot Name]!" in your terminal.

-## Step 6: Interact with the Zara 2.0 Discord bot
+## Step 7: Interact with the Zara 2.0 Discord bot

 1. Go to your Discord server where you invited the bot.
-2. In any text channel, send a message starting with `!` followed by your question or message for Zara 2.0.
+2. In any text channel, send a message starting with `!zara` followed by your question or message for Zara 2.0.
-3. The bot will reply as Zara 2.0 based on the persona, allowed topics, and constraints defined in the code.
+3. The bot will summarize the conversation, add the summarized text as context, and reply as Zara 2.0 based

-Remember to keep the terminal or command prompt running while you interact with the bot.
-To stop the bot, press `Ctrl+C` in the terminal or command prompt.